emilyriederer/website/content/post/causal-design-patterns/index.md

 Unifying themes
 ---------------

 To illustrate potential applications, this post will provide a brief overview of Stratification, Propensity Score Weighting, Regression Discontinuity, and Difference in Differences with motivating examples from consumer retail.
-Each of these methods deal with situations where different groups receive different treatments but the assignment of groups was not completely randomly.
+Each of these methods deal with situations where different groups receive different treatments but the assignment of groups was not completely random.

-To measure a causal effect, we want to somehow consider the [potential outcomes](https://en.wikipedia.org/wiki/Rubin_causal_model) and be able to contrast the average outcome under the treatment versus the average outcome under a *counterfactual* scenario in which similiar observations went untreated.
+To measure a causal effect, we want to somehow consider the [potential outcomes](https://en.wikipedia.org/wiki/Rubin_causal_model) and be able to contrast the average outcome under the treatment versus the average outcome under a *counterfactual* scenario in which similar observations went untreated.

 To create this counterfactual without true randomization, these methods attempt to exploit different sources of partial random variation[^3] while avoiding different types of confounding in order to derive a valid inference.